 LED Lighting and Natural Sunlight: CRI and Color Temperature

 Natural lighting is very important for displaying or producing art.
 Sunlight has the highest CRI (Color Rendering Index).
 CRI is the measurement of a light source’s capacity to accurately reveal the colors of various objects; the truest representation of the actual colors in the art piece.
 If natural lighting is inaccessible, LED lighting is as close to reproducing natural light as it gets.
-LED lighting mimics the properties of sunlight.
-LED and sunlight have a lot in common as LED components allow for finer adjustments of color, brightness and intensity.
+LED lighting mimics the properties of sunlight, specifically, CRI and light color temperature.

 Benefits of LED Track Lighting